gvwilson/sql-tutorial/pages/postgresql.md

 # Why PostgreSQL?
-This is a valid question, especially if you are already familiar with other databases like `sqlite`, that are simpler to setup, run locally, and do not follow the client-server model.
-The answer is that the [client-server model](#what-is-the-client-server-model-after-all) that `postgresql` follows offers robustness, scalability, and effectiveness in handling large volumes of data.
+This is a valid question, especially if you are already familiar with other databases like `sqlite`, that are simpler to setup, run locally, and do not follow the [client-server model](#what-is-the-client-server-model-after-all) .
+The answer is that the client-server model that `postgresql` follows offers robustness, scalability, and effectiveness in handling large volumes of data.
 Furthermore, it provides enhanced concurrency with features like multi-line transactions.
-These above are necessary for modern, complex, real-world applications, and non-client-server databases (like `sqlite`) cannot guarantee them.
+The above are necessary for modern, complex, real-world applications, and non-client-server databases (like `sqlite`) cannot guarantee them.

 # What is the client-server model after all?
 A **local** (non-client-server) database is designed to run on a single computer or device, storing data locally and accessed by applications on the same machine.
 This setup is ideal for standalone applications where simplicity and ease of deployment are priorities.
 On the other hand, a **client-server** database operates on a networked environment where the database server runs independently of client applications.
 Clients connect to the server over a network to query, update, and manage data.
 Of course, both the server and the client can live in the same machine, mainly for educational purposes, like in this tutorial.